The countries welcoming US tourists now — and some resources for your visit

 Click the links by each destination for crucial information on:

 • Whether you’re required to be fully vaccinated to enter.
-Some countries on this list accept only fully vaccinated Americans.
+Some countries on this list accept only fully vaccinated Americans, while others have dropped that requirement or never had it.

 • Possible exemptions from various rules for the fully vaccinated, people recovered from a recent case of Covid-19 or children.